 Those who entered the country with any kind of permit or visa and overstayed; but who want to become legal.

 And the arraigo is the solution to that.
-Trough the roots procedure, you are allowed to legally live and work in the Spanish territory both for a company or as a self-employed individual in any Spanish region.
+Through the roots procedure, you are allowed to legally live and work in the Spanish territory both for a company or as a self-employed individual in any Spanish region.
 And that thanks to the regulation included on the Organic Law 4/2000 and the Royal Decree 557/2011.

 One of its main advantages is that you can apply directly from Spain.
 This is a much more comfortable option compared to the rest of residence permits, which in most cases require more complex procedures that must be initiated from the country of origin.